Readri205/MS3_Plant_Manager/testing.md

 The website makes use of a number of API calls as described in the main README.md.
 If an API request fails to be returned the user will receive an error message telling the user of the error and to ask them to contact us to let us know.
 This function was tested on a 'local' domain that precludes the API being called.
 This returned the following message;

   ![alt text](https://readri205.github.io/MS2_Project/assets/images/testscreenshots/apifail10050.jpg "API Fail Message to User")

-## Numerical Validation Testing

-The website makes use of [World Bank Database](https://databank.worldbank.org/home.aspx) API's as described in the [README.md](https://github.com/Readri205/MS2_Project/blob/master/README.md).
-In particular, those API's relevant to **Land Size, Population and GDP**.
-Adjustments have been made to reflect the more appropriate figures for the Africa continent analysis.
-The totals for each 'Series Code' (Land Size = AG.LND.TOTL.K2, GDP = NY.GDP.MKTP.CD, Population = SP.POP.TOTL) have been downloaded into excel files and relevant adjustments made.

 ## Contact Form Testing